Excel RIGHT Function

 - num_chars - [optional] The number of characters to extract, starting on the right.
 Optional, default = 1.

 The RIGHT function extracts a given number of characters from the right side of a supplied text string.
-The second argument, called num_chars, controls the number of characters to extract.
+The second argument, called num_chars, specifies the number of characters to extract.
 If num_chars is not provided, it defaults to 1.
 If num_chars is greater than the number of characters available, RIGHT returns the entire text string.

 In the example below, we extract the state code "OR" (Oregon) from the string "Portland, OR"

 =RIGHT("Portland, OR",2) // returns "OR"

 If the optional argument num_chars is not provided, it defaults to 1:

 =RIGHT("ABC") // returns "C"

 If num_chars exceeds the string length, LEFT returns the entire string: